You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 Well, one down, but there are plenty more.

-If you need to get an idea of how big this free ebook in PDF business really is, you don’t need to look very far.
+If you need to get an idea of how big this free ebook in PDF business is, you don’t need to look very far.

 As an author, you might think you are safe from all this piracy because you publish your ebooks with DRM (Digital Rights Management).

 It is not true at all.
-Pirates can strip a Kindle Ebook or Apple iBook of its DRM in seconds with a simple removal tool.
+Pirates can strip a Kindle Ebook or an Apple iBook of its DRM in seconds with a simple removal tool.

 The potentially high price you can pay for free ebooks

-Some sites like OceanofPDF offer free PDF books in the belief that they are performing some kind of whacky public service.
+Some sites, like OceanofPDF, offer PDF books under the belief that they are performing a public service.

 But others have a very different aim.